 What Does it Cost to Repair?

 This can turn into a pricey repair.
 When your AC ices over it can lead to a totaled compressor.
 Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
 In fact, many homeowners are forced to decide between installing a new system or repairing the old one.
-If you act quickly and call a NATE-certified technician, you have better odds of having a less expensive repair.
+If you act quickly and call a ACE-certified technician, you have better odds of having a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.